-Nick Power is an Australian B*boy and Choreographer whose work draws on the rituals and culture of hip hop to create contemporary performances.
+Nick is an Australian B*boy and Choreographer whose work draws on the rituals and culture of hip hop to create contemporary performances.
 His practice spans from remote Aboriginal communities in the desert to the stages of the most prestigious contemporary dance festivals in Europe.
 Crossing complex divides of place, culture, language and form is Nick’s forté.